-Welcome to conference questions 2018!
+Welcome to Conference Questions 2019!
 Conference is the process by which AA as a whole makes recommendations on how it ought to operate.
 It is not some distant lofty committee making decisions.
 It is the dynamic and living expression of the conscience of the entire fellowship in Great Britain.
 Questions are discussed at Group Consciences and the GSR then submits their group’s thoughts in a report for further discussion.
-Reports are usually forwarded to the Region Reps and discussed at Intergroup and Region meetings before being passed for final discussion at York.
+Reports are usually forwarded to the Region Reps and discussed at Intergroup and Region meetings and with Conference Delegates throughout the structure before being passed for final discussion at York.
 Individuals are also welcome to submit responses to conference questions directly to GSO or to our Region Reps at email@example.com.
 It is in this way that the conscience of the membership can be understood and heard.

 To download a handy printable document of the questions, use the links below.
 Further supporting material will be posted to this page as it becomes available.